strvcom/atlas.js/tutorials/writing-services.md

 import request from 'request-promise'

 class GithubApi extends Service {
-  // Default configuration values that your service expects.
-If the user does
-  // not provide a value for the option, the value defined here will be used. static defaults = {
+  // Declare your configuration schema for your component, using JSON Schema
+  // Your actual config can be accessed from the component instance via `this.config` static config = {
+    type: 'object',
+    properties: {
-    json: true
+      json: {
+        type: 'boolean',
+        default: true,
+      },
+    },
   }

   // If your service needs to interact with another service or action, you should declare
   // the name of the component under which you will expect it to find.
   // It is the user's responsibility to map the name you define here to an